wingos80/thesis_notes/literature_study_notes/3rd_read_notes.md

 ### Notes-

-- [this paper] says DHP is better than HDP
+- [this paper] says DHP is better than HDP, cite
 - Their definition of the HDP, DHP, and GDHP architectures are completely different from what i am aware of.
 - Their architecture of the GDHP involves the following, the actor is made up of $n$ neural networks where $n$ is the number of actions, and the critic is made up of one neural network which predicts the value function *but is updated according to the DHP and DHP rules???*